 - Strength of the prosecution’s case, likelihood of a custodial sentence being imposed if the accused is convicted of the offence and duration of time they are likely to spend in custody if bail is refused

-- if the accused has been convicted of the offence and proceedings on an appeal against conviction or sentence are pending before a court, whether the appeal has a reasonably arguable prospect of success,
+- If the accused has been convicted of the offence and proceedings on an appeal against conviction or sentence are pending before a court, whether the appeal has a reasonably arguable prospect of success,

 - Special vulnerability or needs, including because of youth, being an Aboriginal or Torres Strait Islander, or having a cognitive or mental health impairment

-- Need of liberty to prepare for appearance in court, obtain legal advice or another lawful reason. to
+- Need of liberty to prepare for appearance in court, obtain legal advice or another lawful reason.

 Can I Apply for Bail More Than Once?

 If you or someone you know have been denied bail, but believe you are eligible, there are certain circumstances in which you can reapply, either in the same court, a higher court, or an appellate court.